Morsmalleo/AhMyth/README.md

 In advanced use cases it can be used to hack the victim’s microphone and launch recordings, get camera snapshots and also read and send personal messages on the attacked device.

-AhMyth's payload is completely custom, meaning that it does not use anything related to *Metasploit Framework*.
-#
-# Information
-For those of you looking to study AhMyth, you can find all the information you'll need to know about AhMyth and it's payload in the following AhMyth Wiki sections;
+For those looking to study AhMyth further, you can find all the information you'll need to know about AhMyth and it's payload in the following AhMyth Wiki sections;
 - [AhMyth Wiki: Home](https://github.com/Morsmalleo/AhMyth/wiki)
 - [AhMyth Wiki: Dissecting a RAT: Analysis of AhMyth](https://github.com/Morsmalleo/AhMyth/wiki/Dissecting-a-RAT-%7C-Analysis-of-AhMyth)
 #